Manishnemade12/React-Hooks/useReducer.md

 - Use action objects with type and optional payload.
 - Centralize related state updates into one reducer.
 - Combine with `useContext` for global state management.
-- Avoid large monolithic reducers; split if necessary.
-- Comment and document action types for clarity.

 ```jsx
 // 1.
 Keep reducer pure & centralized